tabfloater/tabfloater.github.io/_includes/documentation.md

 ##### **Register**

-After you install the application or download the AppImage, you need to register the companion for the browsers you want to use it for.
+After you installed the application or downloaded the AppImage, you need to register the companion for the browsers you want to use it with.
 Use the `register` subcommand with the desired browser name.
 For example, to register for all browsers, run:

 ```
 $ ./{{ site.data.downloads.companion.linux.appimage }} register all